 4.6 Revise the second sentence as follows:

-Notwithstanding the foregoing, if a Party’s (the Affected Party”) activities hereunder become subject to regulation of any kind whatsoever under any law to a greater or different extent than that existing on the Effective Date and such regulation renders this Agreement illegal or unenforceable, either Party shall at such time have the right to declare an Early Termination Date in accordance with the provisions hereof; provided, notwithstanding the rights of the Parties to declare an Early Termination Date as above stated, the appropriate Party shall be liable for payment of the Termination Payment as provided in Section 4.2 calculated by the Non-Affected Party.
+Notwithstanding the foregoing, if a Party’s (the Affected Party”) activities hereunder become subject to regulation of any kind whatsoever under any law to a greater or different extent than that existing on the Effective Date and such regulation renders this Agreement illegal or unenforceable, either Party shall at such time have the right to declare an Early Termination Date with respect to such Affected Transactions in accordance with the provisions hereof.
+On, or as soon as reasonably practicable following the occurrence of an Early Termination Date, each Party shall determine with respect to such Party and in accordance with Section 4.3, an Early Termination Payment.
+This information, along with supporting documentation substantiating the components of the Early Termination Payment shall then be provided to the other Party.
+The Early Termination Payments attributable to each Party shall then be netted against each other with the difference being payable to the Party with the larger Early Termination Payment in accordance with Section 4.4.

 4.7 Delete (a) and replace with new paragraph (a) that is a mirror image of (b).